 Important Documents and Resources:

-- Student Organization Privileges & Responsibilities
+- Recognized Student Organization Privileges and Responsibilities

-- Expectations & Standards for Off-Campus Conduct
+- Expectations and Standards for Off-Campus Conduct

 - Conduct Process Overview